McDonald’s fans have found the perfect chicken nugget dupe at Lidl for a fraction of the price!

 Most people have likened the box to McDonald’s chicken nuggets and stockpiled them throughout the lockdown when McDonald’s has been closed.

-It’s not the first time McDonald’s McNuggets have gone viral during the last year.
+It’s not the first time McDonald’s McNuggets have gone viral in the pandemic, despite restaurants being closed.

-One TikTok user shared how to make the perfect McDonald’s nugget at home when Maccies was closed during lockdown.
+One TikTok user shared how to make the perfect McDonald’s nugget at home.
 The video racked up over 27 million views and everyone was a huge fan.

 Will you be trying to make your own, heading to Lidl or just going for the real deal?